dashbitco/broadway/guides/examples/Amazon SQS.md

 For general information about setting up Broadway, see `Broadway` module docs as well as `Broadway.start_link/2`.

-> Note: Even though batching is optional in Broadway v0.2, we recommend
+> Note: Even though batching is optional since Broadway v0.2, we recommend all Amazon SQS
-> all SQS pipelines to have at least a default batcher, with the default
+> pipelines to have at least a default batcher, as that allows you to control the exact batch
-> values defined above, unless you are expecting a very low rate of
-> incoming messages.
-That's because batchers will also acknowledge
+> size and frequency that messages are acknowledged to Amazon SQS, which often leads to
-> messages in batches, which is the most cost and time efficient way
+> pipelines that are more cost and time efficient.
-> of doing so on Amazon SQS.

 ## Implement Broadway callbacks